 Focus on job executors, not buyers

 Consider a recent engagement we had with a manufacturer of siding used in homebuilding.
 We first determined that the job executor was the homeowner–this is the customer using the product to get a functional job done.
 Through a series of interviews, we determined that the homeowner defined the job-to-be-done as “protecting the home from the environment.”
 Consequently, we defined the market as homeowners (the job executor) trying to protect the home from the environment (the job-to-be-done).
-Using ODI, we then formulated a customer-centric strategy for our client to win in this market.
+Using the Jobs-to-be-Done framework, we then formulated a customer-centric strategy for our client to win in this market.

 Companies often struggle to define their markets correctly because they define them around the wrong customer.
 The most common mistake is to define a market around the purchase decision maker (the person who does the buying)–not the job executor.
 In our siding manufacturer example, the purchase decision maker (the general contractor) made it clear to us that their job-to-be-done (if you will) was to “optimize profit when building a home.”
 While the buyer has a job to do, the buyer’s job does not constitute a market.
 Rather, the buyer’s job is an integral part of every market.
 Understanding the financial metrics a buyer uses to make a purchase decision is important, but let’s not confuse the buying process with the functional job-to-be-done.